onebeyond/prepper/README.md

 # Prepper
 Prepper is an event based api for filtering, decorating and validating log events before routing them to your logging framework of choice.
-It's especially useful in a micro-service environment where consistent and responsible logging becomes harder to ensure.
+It's especially useful in a micro-service environment where it is otherwise hard to ensure consistent and responsible logging practice.

 [![Build Status](https://travis-ci.org/guidesmiths/prepper.png)](https://travis-ci.org/guidesmiths/prepper)